Argon compounds: Carbonyl compounds

 Group 6 elements can form reactive pentacarbonyls that can react with argon.
 These were actually argon compounds discovered in 1975, and were known before the discovery of HArF, but are usually overlooked.
 Tungsten normally forms a hexacarbonyl, but when subject to ultraviolet radiation it breaks into a reactive pentacarbonyl.
 When this is condensed into a noble gas matrix the infrared and UV spectrum varies considerably depending on the noble gas used.
 This is because the noble gas present binds to the vacant position on the tungsten atom.
 Similar results also occur with molybdenum and chromium.
-Argon is only very weakly bound to tungsten in ArW(CO)_{5}.
-The Ar−W bondlength is predicted to be 2.852 Å. The same substance is produced for a brief time in supercritical argon at 21 °C. For ArCr(CO)_{5} the band maximum is at 533 nm (compared to 624 nm in neon, and 518 nm in krypton).
+Argon is only very weakly bound to tungsten in ArW(CO)5.
+The Ar−W bondlength is predicted to be 2.852 Å. The same substance is produced for a brief time in supercritical argon at 21 °C. For ArCr(CO)5 the band maximum is at 533 nm (compared to 624 nm in neon, and 518 nm in krypton).
 Forming 18-electron complexes, the shift in spectrum due to different matrices was much smaller, only around 5 nm.
 This clearly indicates the formation of a molecule using atoms from the matrix.

 Other carbonyls and complexed carbonyls also have reports of bonding to argon.
-These include Ru(CO)_{2}(PMe_{3})_{2}Ar, Ru(CO)_{2}(dmpe)_{2}Ar, η^{6}-C_{6}H_{6}Cr(CO)_{2}Ar.
-Evidence also exists for ArHMn(CO)_{4}, ArCH_{3}Mn(CO)_{4}, and fac-(η^{2}-dfepe)Cr(CO)_{3}Ar.
+These include Ru(CO)2(PMe3)2Ar, Ru(CO)2(dmpe)2Ar, \h{6}C6H6Cr(CO)2Ar.
+Evidence also exists for ArHMn(CO)4, ArCH3Mn(CO)4, and fac-(\h{2}dfepe)Cr(CO)3Ar.

 Other noble gas complexes have been studied by photolysis of carbonyls dissolved in liquid rare gas, possibly under pressure.
 These Kr or Xe complexes decay on the time scale of seconds, but argon does not seem to have been studied this way.
 The advantage of liquid noble gases is that the medium is completely transparent to infrared radiation, which is needed to study the bond vibration in the solute.

 Attempts have been made to study carbonyl–argon adducts in the gas phase, but the interaction appears to be too weak to observe a spectrum.
 In the gas form, the absorption lines are broadened into bands because of rotation that happens freely in a gas.
 The argon adducts in liquids or gases are unstable as the molecules easily react with the other photolysis products, or dimerize, eliminating argon.